Wills

 How Do You Make the Document Legally Binding?

-Once you have completed the service, download and print your Will.
+Once you complete the service you can download your Will before printing it out.
 Then sign it in the presence of two adult witnesses who are not beneficiaries.
-That is all that is required — no lawyer, solicitor, or notary is necessary.
+A simple signature on the document fulfills all necessary requirements because it requires no legal professional involvement and no notary services.
 The signing requirements are the same across all US states, Canadian provinces, and England and Wales.

 Trusts for minors